 Now let’s consider forgettable messaging.
-If you’re getting less-than-average conversion rates, you may not be creating indistinguishable ads from your competitors.
-While it’s always great to look at what’s working for the competition -especially as you’re competing for the same search intent- creating an ad that’s almost the same won’t do anything for your conversion rates.
+If you’re getting less-than-average conversion rates for PPC, you may not be crafting indistinguishable ads from your competitors.
+While it’s always great to look at what’s working for the competition - especially as you’re competing for the same search intent - creating an ad that’s almost the same won’t do anything for your conversion rates.

 Instead, focus on creating standout copy that offers a solution to the pain point your target audience has.
 Emphasize the particular problem and address how you can help.

-Always keep in mind, people are searching for solutions to their problems.
-And so, if you demonstrate your ability to understand the problem, they will be more likely to trust you to fix it.
+Always keep in mind that people are searching for solutions to their problems.
+If you demonstrate your ability to understand the problem, they will be more likely to trust you to fix it.